Skip to Content

 We always find ourselves surprised at how quickly accommodations in Europe get booked for high season.
 If you are visiting Italy with kids in high season, begin planning your accommodations in January to get the best selection of quality and price.

-when you travel to Rome with kids, don't miss the Frigidarium for the best gelato in Rome - they make special gelato for the kids
+when you travel to Rome with kids, don't miss the Frigidarium for the best gelato in Rome - they make special gelato for the kids.

-So, the first step in planning a family holiday to Italy kids is deciding the best time to go.
+So, the first step in planning a family holiday to Italy with kids is deciding the best time to go.
 If you are limited to school holidays, you’ll probably be planning your Italy itinerary during summer – the most popular time to visit Italy.

 If you can visit Italy with kids at other times, then we recommend looking a family trip to Italy in the spring.
 We were lucky enough to visit Italy with kids (a toddler and preschooler) before they started school, so we were able to visit in April – in the heart of shoulder season.